I’m New Here

 Is there an offering?
 Where does it go?
 Is it tax-deductible?

-At our morning services, there is an offering taken near the end of the service.
-That’s also when we ask everyone to put their “Connection Card” in the offering plate, so everyone can participate whether or not they make a financial donation.
-As our guest, there’s no obligation to give.
+At our morning services, there is an offering taken near the end of the service in-person and online.
+That’s also when we ask everyone to put their “Connection Card” in the offering plate or to submit a connect card online.
+As our guest, please don’t feel any pressure from us to give to our church.

 All donations are tax-deductible.
-(Cash donations would have to be put in an offering envelope with your information.)
+(Cash donations will need to be put in an offering envelope with your information.)
 We send out quarterly and annual statements to donors.

 Most people give online, by the way.
 You can do that on a regular basis or just one time, if you wish, by clicking here.